Creating a Private Vlog

 Extended Video Protection

 The second layer of protection is HTTP referrers, which prevent video pirates from taking the embed code for your streaming video and replicating it on other websites.
-Using the Publish Options menu, referrers allow you to specify a list of websites on which your video streams are allowed to work.
+With the Publish Options menu, referrers enhance security by letting you specify approved websites for your video streams.

 Locking Down Access to Your Blog / Website